 - To report any changes or deviation of the approved protocols

-- To report all serious adverse event, and new information that may affect adversely the safety of the subjects or the conduct of the trial.
+- To report all serious adverse events and new information that may affect adversely the safety of the subjects or the conduct of the trial.

 Import & Export Licence

-Products which are not registered with the Cosmetics Devices and Drug Regulatory Authority (CDDRA) and placebos
+- Products that are not registered with the Cosmetics Devices and Drug Regulatory Authority (CDDRA) and placebos

-that are intended to be imported for the purpose of conducting a Clinical Trial.
+that is intended to be imported for the purpose of conducting a Clinical Trial.

-After regulatory approval is obtained, applicant can apply for a license to import each consignment of the investigational drug.
+- After regulatory approval is obtained, the applicant can apply for a license to import each consignment of the investigational drug.